Sam Tet Secondary School

-SMJK Sam Tet (三德国民型华文中学; Sekolah Menengah Jenis Kebangsaan Sam Tet) is a national-type Chinese-based Roman Catholic secondary school for boys located in Ipoh, Perak, Malaysia.
-It is located adjacent to its primary school, SJK (C) Sam Tet.
-The school's form 6 classes are available to both boys and girls, with former girls from SMJK Ave Maria Convent, Ipoh being the biggest population of girls.
-The school was nominated for School of Excellence in 2007 and for Cluster School of Excellence in 2015.
+Sam Tet Secondary School, (三德国民型华文中学; Sekolah Menengah Jenis Kebangsaan Sam Tet) is a national-type Chinese-based Roman Catholic all boys secondary school located in Ipoh, Perak, Malaysia.
+The school offers the national curriculum (SPM) and (STPM).
+It is located adjacent to its affiliated primary school, Sam Tet Primary School.

-The founder of the school is a human being from the local St. Michael Catholic Church.
-During the early stages, the school has survived hardships, including the Japanese Occupation.
+The school was nominated for School of Excellence in 2007 by the Ministry of Education (Malaysia).
+Since 2015, the school was awarded Cluster School of Excellence title.
+Sam Tet also excels in musical orchestras such as the Sam Tet Brass Band, Symphony Orchestra, Chinese Orchestra, and choir band.
+In the year 1998, 28 students scored 5 A's in STPM and set a new Malaysian record.
+The school is one the most acclaimed all-boys school in the nation.

+The school excels in basketball, swimming, debate and most prominently, academics.

 History

 Early school planning

 The history of SMJK Sam Tet is closely related to the progress of its primary school, SRJK Sam Tet, built in 1934.
 SMJK Sam Tet owes its existence to Father Fourgs, a French expatriate missionary priest from the local Catholic Church.
 Being displeased with the high percentage of illiteracy amongst the local populace, he organized a meeting with the fish community to discuss the issue at hand.
 The outcome of that meeting was a plan to construct a Chinese-medium school (but now considered national-type ethnic Chinese-based with Malay as language of instruction since 1970s educational reforms) for the predominantly Chinese community.
 A committee was formed to collect donations and to look into other relevant matters pertaining to said plan.
 The people showed great interest and responded encouragingly to help in financial matters.
 Thus, an administrative board was appointed to register the school with the government.
 Father Fourgs was elected as the first school supervisor under the leadership of Wong Chin Sun as the headmaster.